Petitnuagedk/Buildings_Aware_Path_Loss_Modeling_in_ns-3/README.md

 The model takes into account the presence of buildings and their impact on signal propagation, including penetration, diffraction, and reflection losses.
 It is based on the concept of **dominant path models** which, unlike exhaustive ray tracing or radiosity calculations, identifies and only simulates the most influential paths (e.g., line-of-sight, first-order reflections, and possibly some stronger diffractions) between the transmitter and receiver.
 By focusing on these dominant signal propagation paths, the method achieves a more manageable computational load while still providing reliable predictions for signal behavior in specific scenarios, especially where detailed interaction with the environment's geometry is crucial.

-The "Slides of explanation.pdf" file will give a good overview of the module, how it works, what it does and it's limitation, we strongly advise to parse it before usage.
+The "Slides of explanation.pdf" file will give a good overview of the module, how it works, what it does and it's limitations.
+We strongly advise to parse it before usage.

 The full paper that detail this model is available with in the last section.